 Dubrovnik was not part of the Serb-Croat disputed territory but fell under siege from October 1991 to August 1992.
 The bulk of Yugoslav forces attacking Dubrovnik were from neighboring Montenegro.
 On just one day (6 December 1991), 5,000 shells rained down on the city.
 During the siege, snipers shot people in the streets, 70% of the city's buildings were damaged, and 200 defenders and 100 civilians were killed.
 Residents were saved by the thick ancient city walls, behind which they lived during the siege.

 In July 2013, Croatia became the 28th member of the European Union, another major milestone for Croatia and its people.
+While its location at the far southern end of the long Croatian coast puts it very far from Europe, the Istrian Peninsula and other more northern coastal cities, Dubrovnik's natural setting and luxury hotels continue drawing international visitors.

 Walking around the wall battlements will provide a good overview of the city's main sights, which are all within minutes of each other.
 However, if you're visiting in July and August, especially during the Summer Festival, be sure to get an early start because this is the busiest season.
 When the number of visitors in the Old Town goes above 6,000, longer queues should be expected to get into sights.
 If the number exceeds 8,000, access is denied by local authorities.